The Partner (Grisham novel): Critical reception

 Publishers Weekly wrote: "To call the plot of The Partner mechanical is at least partly a compliment: it is well-oiled, intricate and works smoothly.
 But its cynicism is remorseless."
 Kirkus Reviews called the book Grisham's "best-plotted novel yet," praising the "masterfully bittersweet end."

+Film adaptation

+In January 2025, it was announced that Tom Holland had made a deal to star in and produce an adaptation of The Partner for Universal Pictures with screenwriter Graham Moore set to write the script.
+Previously, John Lee Hancock had intended to adapt The Partner as a follow-up to The Blind Side for New Regency before the project stalled in development.
+In October 2025, Jason Bateman will direct the film adaptation.